 Omen (Frary) | Takamine LTD2012C | Acoustic recording, no pickup

 Deluxe Hard Shell Case

 An arch top hard shell case with plush lining, strap hooks, strap and locking latch is included.
-It's a nice looking case and fits the guitar like a glove, but it too heavy to carry to gigs.
-You'll want to invest in a good gig bag or fiberglass case if you take it out of the house regularly!
+It's a nice looking case and fits the guitar like a glove, but is too heavy to carry to gigs.
+Invest in a good gig bag or fiberglass case if you take it out of the house regularly.

 After four years of teaching, recording and gigging on Michi, I've come to love her.
-The tight "new guitar" sound blossomed into a resonate, even and delicate tone, perfect for recording acoustically.
-Plugged in--how I normally play for gigs--she's a screamer with endless sustain for a nylon string instrument.
-The undersaddle pickup output is noticeably hotter than my TH8SS, TH5C and TH90.
-I don't know if the hot output is by design or a fluke but I have to adjust down the faders before downbeat or risk startling audiences with a sudden blast of classical bliss!
+The tight new guitar sound blossomed into a resonate, even and delicate tone, perfect for recording acoustically.
+Plugged in—how I normally play for gig—-she's a screamer with endless sustain for a nylon string instrument.
+Although I mainly dance on the classical side of the fence, I suspect Michi would be equally at home with Latin favored jazz, slack-key and finger style genres.

 warranty.
 51mm nut and 65cm string length.
 Ships strung with D'Addario Extended Play Pro Arté normal tension strings.
 Handmade